PosInformatique/PosInformatique.Foundations/README.md

-﻿# PosInformatique.Foundation
+﻿# PosInformatique.Foundations

 <img src="Icon.png" alt="PosInformatique.Foundations icon" width="64" height="64" />

-PosInformatique.Foundation is a collection of small, focused .NET libraries that provide **simple, reusable building blocks** for your applications.
+PosInformatique.Foundations is a collection of small, focused .NET libraries that provide **simple, reusable building blocks** for your applications.

 The goal is to avoid shipping a monolithic framework by creating **modular NuGet packages**, each addressing a single responsibility.